johnmcguin/blog/src/content/post/1693948700-bitwarden-jq/index.md

 I recently migrated to the Bitwarden password manager and discovered they have a first class command line interface.
 Since I almost always have a terminal open, I decided to adopt the cli over the macOS app for my core usage.
 My core problem is that the output is difficult to parse as an unformatted JSON string.
 I decided to reach [jq](https://jqlang.github.io/jq/) to help process the output for my core usecase of searching for a password by name.

+## Establish A Session

+All of the steps below will work but you will be prompted for you password every time.
+To establish a persistent session with the vault, [follow this tutorial](/blog/bitwarden-session)

 ## The API

 The API we are looking for here is `bw list items`.
 They already provide a handy helper to search the output with the `--search` flag.
 You can go more in depth here, filtering on organization, folders, etc, but for my usage I am generally looking to search across my entire vault.
 Let's explore this API briefly to see it in action.
 If we run the following command: